Underactuated Control of Multiple Soft Pneumatic Actuators via Stable Inversion: Experimental Evaluation

-The stable inversion controller designed in Sec.~\ref{subsec33} is implemented to control and synchronize the two fingers in this subsection.
 The result is demonstrated in Fig.~\ref{fig_10} (b).
-The motion of two soft fingers is synchronized and they reach a steady state at nearly the same time with nearly no errors.
-Compared to open-loop and LQR control, the controller enables more precise and synchronized motions for both soft fingers with a single syringe pump.
-Their motions are synchronized with around 2 deg differences.
+Two soft fingers reach their steady states at nearly the same time, and their tracking errors are below 1 $deg$ compared to the $\textnormal{proj}(Y_d)$.
+The settling time is around 0.7 $sec$, which is better than our previous research by using an optimal controller~\cite{yang2023control}.
+The response time enables the soft gripper to be comparable to rigid grippers.
+Besides, their transient states are nearly synchronized with around 2 $deg$ differences, which support the evaluation of Sec.~\ref{uncertainband}.

+Additionally, the bandwidth of $H(s)$ affects the systems' responses, so another controller is designed whose $H(s)$ has narrower bandwidth.
+The $H(s)$ is designed by loop-shaping the element of P\textsuperscript{\textdagger}(s) with desired equation $2/s$, and \begin{small} $H(s) = \frac{49.47s^3 + 1991s^2 + 4917s + 6270}{s^6 + 51.21s^5 + 442.5s^4 + 2339s^3 + 6400s^2 + 9281s + 6270}. $ \end{small} The experimental results are also shown in Fig.~\ref{fig_10} (b).
+The response of each finger is slower, and the settling time is around 1.1 $sec$.
+The error of each finger is larger compared to the performance of the controller with a larger bandwidth.

+Due to the proposed controller, system response is quicker and reduces the uncertainty band of soft actuators.
 Our previous work~\cite{yang2023control} utilized a syringe pump for each soft finger of the two-finger gripper to reach synchronization.
 However, one more syringe pump is needed compared to this research.
 If there are three-finger or four-finger grippers, more syringe pumps are required, which implies more costs, space, and weight.
 That makes the applications of the soft gripper setup more difficult.